CodingFries/aes_crypt_null_safe/README.md

 to encrypt/decrypt files, plain text and binary data.
 It is fully compatible with the [AES Crypt](https://www.aescrypt.com/) file format.
 It can be used to integrate AES Crypt functionality into your own Dart or Flutter applications.
-All algorithms are implemented in pure Dart and work on all platforms, including web.
+All algorithms are implemented in pure Dart and work in all platforms.

 aes_crypt writes and reads version 2 of the AES Crypt file specification.
 Backwards compatibility with reading the version 1 is implemented but untested.